nowol/NoWoL.SourceGenerators/README.md

   * `Func<int, Task<double>>` is converted to `Func<int, double>`
 * Async streams will be converted to sync by dropping their `await` keyword and removing `Async` from the name of their method.
 * Attributes and XML documentation will be copied to the new method.
+  * The cancellation token parameter should be named `cancellationToken` otherwise it will not be removed from XML documentation.

 Not yet supported: